Position trading: definition, strategies, and illustrated examples

 What is position trading?

-Position trading is long-term trading, typically lasting from a few weeks to a few months or even a few years.
+Position trading is medium- to long-term trading, typically lasting from a few weeks to a few months or even a few years.

 The position trader seeks to capitalize on significant upward and downward price trends in the market.
-Therefore, they ignore shorter-term counter-trend movements such as rebounds or Traditionally, the term market correction specifically refers to a decline of 10% or more in the price of an asset or index from its recent peak, mainly to adjust for overvaluation. market correction.
+Therefore, they tend to ignore shorter-term counter-trend movements such as rebounds or corrections.

 The position trader’s goal is to capture price movement in the market and collect the difference between their buy price and sell price.
-When their prediction proves accurate, they earn money.
-When their bet fails, they lose.
-It is a pure trend-following strategy.
+They might buy first and then sell or try to short the market by selling first and then buying later to close the position.
+When their predictions are accurate, they earn money.
+When their trades fail, they lose.

-Like other active traders, position traders usually place stop-loss orders to cut losses in the event of adverse market movement and take-profit orders to secure gains once the target price is reached.
+Like other active traders, many position traders usually place stop-loss orders to cut losses in the event of adverse market movement and use take-profit orders to secure gains once the target price is reached.

 Noteworthy